freeCodeCamp/guide/README.md

 ![](https://s3.amazonaws.com/freecodecamp/wide-social-banner.png)

 # freeCodeCamp Guide
 The freeCodeCamp community is building a massive, searchable "Guide."
-This reference tool will eventually include thousands of articles that cover all areas of development, design, and data science - all written to be easily understood by people new to coding.
+This reference tool will eventually include thousands of articles that cover all areas of development, design, and data science - all written to be easily understood by beginners.

 This repo is where we plan and maintain these Guide articles, which we then host on our community's wiki-like [Guide website](https://guide.freecodecamp.org).